smo0ths/UE4CommOpti/README.md

 %localappdata%/GroundBranch/Saved/Config/WindowsNoEditor/GameUserSettings.ini

-settings in here are in game options, they will overwrite your engine.ini... search your games GameUserSettings.ini to make sure settings are what you want
+these are in game graphic settings that overwrite your engine.ini, so check these before starting up game to make sure they are at your desired value

 bUseVSync=0
 FullscreenMode=1